Skip to Main Content

 631/1,000

-Allstate is a big name in the insurance industry, and its home insurance policies include a comprehensive set of coverages that could work for many Tulsa homeowners.
-Allstate offers some unique policy options such as Claim Rateguard, which will keep your premium the same even if you file a claim.
-Other features include money back for staying claims-free and a deductible that decreases every year you don’t file a claim.
+Allstate is a big name in the insurance industry, and it tied with USAA for best company overall in the Bankrate Awards.
+Its home insurance policies include a comprehensive set of coverages that could work for many Tulsa homeowners.
+Allstate offers some unique policy options such as Claim Rateguard, which prevents your rates from increasing due to filing a claim.
+Other features include 5 percent premium savings for staying claims-free and a deductible that decreases every year you don’t file a claim.
 Allstate offers customers multiple ways to save through an early signing, protective device, homebuyer and other discounts.
 That said, Allstate did score below average in J.D.
-Power’s 2023 U.S. Home Insurance Study and 2024 U.S. Property Claims Satisfaction Study.
+Power’s 2024 U.S. Home Insurance Study and 2024 U.S. Property Claims Satisfaction Study.
 It also has an above-average complaint index with the National Association of Insurance Commissioners for its home insurance product.

 Scores and Ratings